 “Wei Wuxian, we can’t stay here,” Wen Qing told him again.

 “I’ll keep the spirits at bay,” he replied to her.
-His side ached.
+A stitch ached sharply in his side.
 “Come, help me put him there.”

-Wen Qing was still weak and shaking with grief, but she obeyed.
+Wen Qing was still weak and shaking, but she obeyed.
 She held her brother’s feet while he carried him by the shoulders and head, and together they placed him as exactly as they could within the blood circle.